Business Succession Planning Is Not “One Size Fits All”

 It is also important to remember that the transition of the management can be separated from the transition of the ownership or control.
 That is to say, the business owner can retain ownership of the business while shifting the management to key employees or professional management.
 Transfer of the ownership or control can occur later, through the owner’s estate plan or other tools.

 Suffice it to say, each circumstance is unique and requires independent evaluation on multiple levels.
 In addition, the time line is often extended or delayed due to reluctance by the owner to pull the trigger or the potential successor may decide he or she is better off continuing as a key employee rather than the “owner.”
 There is no “one size fits all” technique available and the process involves careful planning and documentation in order to implement the plan successfully.
-For more information about the construction industry and related business and legal issues, please contact PLDO Managing Principal Gary R. Pannone at 401-855-2601 or email [email protected]..
+For more information about the construction industry and related business and legal issues, please contact PLDO Managing Principal Gary R. Pannone at 401-824-5100 or email firstname.lastname@example.org..

 Published by Gary R. Pannone, Managing Principal